-Details of the main trends and factors likely to affect the future development, performance and position of the Company's business can be found in the Investment Managers' Report on pages 4 to 6.
-Further details as to the risks affecting the Company are set out on page 12.
+Details of the main trends and factors likely to affect the future development, performance and position of the Company's business can be found in the Investment Managers' Report on pages 7 to 9.
+Further details as to the risks affecting the Company are set out on pages 15 to 16.